railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_newfeatures.rst

 * Create your own e-mail templates for use throughout OpenERP,

-* Use the Scheduler for other objects than Manufacturing.
+* Use the Scheduler for other objects than Manufacturing,

+* Click the `star` in the web version to quickly create a shortcut for a screen you often use,

+* When you perform an action in List view in the web version, (i.e. change the status of a lead), OpenERP will display a bar containing information about this change.
+You can click the link to open the lead concerned.

 Business Application-related Features
 =====================================